contactandyc/another-c-library/website/ebook/9-pool/index.md

 Below describes a simple implementation of the pool interface:

-- Have each allocation saved in a singly linked list on the pool_s structure.
+- Have each allocation saved in a singly linked list on the pool\_s structure.
 - The clear method could free all of the memory in the linked list.
-- The destroy could call clear, and then free the pool_s object itself.
+- The destroy could call clear, and then free the pool\_s object itself.
 - Each allocation would require it's own link structure.

 A singly linked list usually is linked to from a structure and then chained together using a member called next.
-Each allocation would be placed in its own structure and linked to by the pool_s structure through the member head.
-The two objects and implementation would probably look like the following.
+Each allocation would be placed in its own structure and linked to by the pool\_s structure through the member head.
+The two objects and implementation could look like the following.

 ```c
 typedef struct pool_node_s {